-The internal layout of the property appears to have been altered to its present form.
-External insulation has been installed.
+The property has been altered with the creation of a shower room within a cupboard and relocation of internal doors and walls.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.